 By highlighting Canadian women, MAKERS continues its global expansion which began with the launch of MAKERS China in April 2014 in partnership with Yang Lan, co-founder and chairperson of Sun Media Group, one of China's leading private media companies.

-MAKERS Canada documents the stories of influential Canadian women including Arlene Dickinson, CEO Venture Communications, Entrepreneur; Yael Cohen Braun, Co-Founder, Fuck Cancer; Lalita Malhotra, Obstetrician, Health Advocate; Brenda Butterworth-Carr, Commanding Officer, Royal Canadian Mounted Police; Julie Payette, Astronaut, VP Canada Lands Company, COO Montreal Science Centre; musician Sarah McLachlan; YouTube sensation Lilly Singh; lawyer and First Nations activist Roberta Jamieson, and more.
-Canadian MAKERS will continue to be added throughout the year.
+MAKERS Canada documents the stories of influential Canadian women including Arlene Dickinson, CEO Venture Communications, Entrepreneur; Yael Cohen Braun, Co-Founder, Fuck Cancer; Lalita Malhotra, Obstetrician, Health Advocate; Brenda Butterworth-Carr, Commanding Officer, Royal Canadian Mounted Police; Julie Payette, Astronaut, VP Canada Lands Company, COO Montreal Science Centre; Musician Sarah McLachlan; YouTube Sensation Lilly Singh; Lawyer and First Nations activist Roberta Jamieson, Actor, Entrepreneur, and Philanthropist Shay Mitchell, and more.

 Roberta L. Jamieson talks about her experience growing up a member of the Six Nations of the Grand River in Ontario; her becoming the first First Nations woman to receive a law degree; how she was the first woman to be elected Chief of her territory; and her current work as the President and CEO of Indspire.